-- It is crucial that birds are fed on a daily basis so we suggest buying a timed feeder.
-The feeder will have his daily feeding schedule in case you need to leave your pet behind out of the blue.
+- You must feed birds daily, so we suggest buying a timed feeder.
+The feeder will have his daily feeding schedule if you need to leave your pet behind out of the blue.

 - Items that are handy for your pet bird: catch net, heavy towel, blanket or sheet to cover the cage and cage liner

 - Your pet snake can be transported in a pillowcase.
 However, it is still important to have permanent and secure cages for the snake when you reach a safe place.

 - Have with you a sturdy bowl that is large enough for your pet to soak in.
 We also suggest bringing a heating pad or other warming device like a hot water bottle.

 - Lizards can be transported like birds.

 At Advantage Insurance Solutions, we’re committed to helping pet parents take care of their fur babies.